 }

-Each menu is accompanied by a submenu in which we indicate the menu items, which can be personalized or have predefined roles that we will see later; In short, and as you can see in the previous structure, a menu is made up of an array, therefore, we can place as many items in our menu as we need; in turn, the submenus property is an array so you can indicate as many items as you want.
+Each menu is accompanied by a submenu in which we indicate the menu items, which can be custom or have predefined roles that we will see later; ultimately, and as you can see in the structure above, a menu is composed of an array, therefore, we can place as many items in our menu as we need; in turn, the submenu property is an array, so you can indicate as many items as you want.

-The main idea of the menus is that we can include personalized options to be able to use throughout the application; therefore, they are used as a click event in JavaScript associated with a button (for example) but, in this case, instead of a button, it is an option in a menu:
+The main idea of menus is that we can include custom options to use throughout the application; therefore, they are used like a JavaScript click event associated with a button (for example), but, in this case, instead of a button, it is an option in a menu:

 const { Menu, shell } = require('electron')